udexon/Phosway/12_B_Scenarios_Code.md

-## Translating Scenarios to Code for Decentralized E Commerce (DECCOM)
+## Translating Real Life Scenarios to Code for Decentralized E Commerce (DECCOM) using Phoscript

 In this article, we describe a scenario where
 Adam decides to recycle a empty can (a Coke can, shown below)